-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
+(interpretation): Thank you, Mr. Chairman.
 It would be requested for capital appropriations for fiscal year 2025-26.
 To supplement my other comments, we haven't exactly decided how we are going to use that facility.

 (interpretation ends) I spoke too soon in terms of how we are going to utilize this during this time, because we are also facing some issues with lack of shelter for the homeless, especially throughout the winter time.
 We are trying to decide how we can better utilize this until we bring forward a capital request. (interpretation) Thank you.
+Chairman (interpretation): Thank you.
+Mr. Hickes.